-Each year the Program brings to Harvard ~ 20 doctoral, post-doctoral, and mid-career fellows for a period of training and collaborative research.
+Fellows Program: Each year the Program brings to Harvard doctoral, post-doctoral, and mid-career fellows for a year of training and collaborative research.
 The fellows are selected through an international competition and provided with stipendiary support.
 135 fellows from over 30 countries have participated since 2006.
-Our current cohort of 20 fellows includes 10 post-docs, 4 mid-careers fellows, and 6 doctoral fellows and has citizens from eight countries: Brazil, China, Columbi, India, Italy, South Korea, Switzerland, and the USA.
 In addition to general funds available to support this fellowship offering, special funding for the Giorgio Ruffolo Fellowships in Sustainability Science, is available to support citizens of Italy, Brazil, China, India or developing countries who are therefore especially encouraged to apply.
 The Program also funds Empedocle Maffia Fellowships for Italian citizens admitted to the Kennedy School’s masters programs.

 Teaching: SSP leads a group of international partners in creating teaching materials on sustainability science.
 Our intent is to make these broadly available to the international community.
 Already published is a web-based reader of key articles in sustainability science.
 Work in progress includes an integrated text book on sustainability science and a sustainability science curriculum.